RELION GPU Benchmarks

-- Unless otherwise noted, all benchmarks in this chart are performed using 5 MPI processes (-np 5) and two threads per process (--j 2).
-Systems in this list have four GPUs installed.
+- All benchmarks in this chart are performed using 5 MPI ranks (-np 5) and two threads per process (--j 2), with the exception of the Tesla K80 using 9 MPI ranks due to the dual-GPU nature of the card.
+Systems in this list have four GPU cards installed.

 These 3D classification runs are performed using the same data as above with different parameters and represent my attempts at pushing available hardware to the limit!
 A big thing to notice here is that as we minimize the time spent on GPU compute, the CPU overhead becomes a significant factor.
 RELION's GPU acceleration is compatible with any CUDA-capable card with compute level 3.0 or higher, so yes you can even dust off your CS department's DGX-1 machines once they upgrade to DGX-2!

 - Testing_8x1080ti is a server sporting 8 1080ti's that currently holds the record for fastest GPU compute time in the list.

 - Torhild_4x1080 is a custom workstation out of the Yoshioka group that sports liquid cooling and overclocked GTX 1080s.
 This machine performs on par with some of the Tesla systems above!